pixelfoot/unity-awesomeness/README.md

 ###Animation

 ###Camera
+[smoothfollow2d.js](https://raw.githubusercontent.com/pflannery111/unity-starters/master/Camera/smoothfollow2d.js) - A 2D smooth follow camera script, can be used for (X,Z) or (X,Y) movement.

 ###Character Control
 [topdowncontrols.js](https://raw.githubusercontent.com/pflannery111/unity-starters/master/Character%20Control/topdowncontrols.js) - A script used to control the 3D Character Controller script, configured for use in top-down gameplay.